viniciusramon/viniciusramon/README.md

-- 👋 Hi, I’m Vinicius Ramon, I'm graduated as Electrical and Electronic Engineer and currently doing my second graduation in Analysis and System Development.
+- 👋 Hi, I’m Vinicius Ramon, I have a degree in electrical and electronic engineering and have been pursuing my second major at university: analysis and systems development.
+I have a great deal of experience as an industrial automation and logical engineer.
+Now that I have been building by developer skills, I am looking to apply all my skills in one professional.
-- 👀 I’m interested in AI, C++, Java, Python, VHDL and any sort of programming language.
+- 👀 I’m interested in AI, Learning Machine, C, C++, Java, JavaScript, HTML, CSS, Swift, SQL, Python, VHDL and any sort of programming language.
-- 🌱 I’m currently learning Python and AI.
+- 🌱 I’m currently learning Swift, HTML, CSS and JavaScript.
 - 💞️ I’m looking to collaborate on any sort of project if I may help.
 - 📫 How to reach me ...